Mutation of Property: Process, Documents & Importance

 Common Challenges and How to Overcome Them

-Even though the process is a necessary legal step, many property owners face challenges during the process.
+Even though it is a necessary legal step, many property owners face challenges during the process.
 Understanding how mutation of property is done helps avoid delays and mistakes.

 Common Issues: